0x5uryax1/Extensions/GitSearcher/README.md

 - UI Done by Mohit Singh.

-Hope this helps in your hacking journey!.\n
+Hope this helps in your hacking journey!.

 Love, from Surya.